opus1993/pubrepo/content/authors/admin/_index.md

 - Visitors
 ---

-I am an engineer with many years of cross-functional team experience, strong quantitative analysis skills, and a passion for technology gained in roles in product development, strategic sourcing, and digital operations.
+I have been an engineer and team manager in various roles for more than 20 years.
+My undergraduate degree was originally in Mechanical Engineering, and I do still enjoy working with the agricultural product design and validation communities.
+My studies subsequently have been in business, first at the University of Wisconsin-Parkside and most recently at the University of Notre Dame Mendoza College of Business.

 I am currently responsible for Digital Operations Projects at CNH Industrial in the Chicago area.